microsoft/VirtualClient/website/docs/overview/0020-design.md

-﻿
+﻿---
+id: design
+---

-# Virtual Client Platform Design
+# Platform Design
 The following sections cover important design aspects of the Virtual Client platform application.
 This document is written for engineers and technical roles who are interested in how the Virtual Client platform and application is designed.
 The application itself is a .NET 6.0 command line application written in C# that is has both cross-platform and multi-architecture support.
 It is compiled to support both Windows and Linux operating system platforms as well as x64 and arm64